Foothill Family Service Visa Sponsorship Jobs USA

 - Provides services relating to the administration of public funds or benefits, including eligibility for public funds or public benefits.

-- Attends in-person meetings and events at various locations within the Los Angeles County and the surrounding areas.
+- Attends in-person meetings and events at various locations within the Los Angeles County and surrounding areas.

 - Displays sensitivity to the service population’s cultural and socioeconomics characteristics.